 • sepsis;

-• infections caused by Bacteroides spp, Peptostreptococcus spp, Clostridium spp, Peptococcus spp;
+• infections caused Bacteroides spp, Peptostreptococcus spp, Clostridium spp, Peptococcus spp;

 • organ diseases small pelvis;